Mitigating Overconfidence in Nonlinear Kalman Filters via Covariance Recalibration: Introduction

-While different extensions of the KF use various ways to approximate the first two moments of the states after a nonlinear transformation, they all follow the same framework as in the linear KF.
-In this paper, this framework is referred to as ``the conventional framework" or ``the old framework".
-In such a framework, the state estimations in each iteration can be divided into two steps: Predict and Update.
-In the ``predict" step, the state and covariance estimations are predicted using the state transition function and estimates from the previous iteration.
-Then, in the ``update" step, the measurements correct the state predictions with a feedback gain (also known as the Kalman gain), which is designed to minimize the trace of the states' covariance matrix after the update.
-After the states are updated, the state covariance matrix is also updated, ending the present iteration.
-Note that the covariance matrix will have the smallest possible trace after the update since that’s how the Kalman gain is selected.
+While different extensions of the Kalman filter (KF) approximate the first- and second-order moments of the state after a nonlinear transformation in different ways, they all retain the same algorithmic structure as the linear KF.
+In this paper, we refer to this structure as the ``conventional framework'' or ``old framework''.
+In each iteration, the estimation process consists of two stages: Predict and Update.
+In the ``predict'' step, the state mean and covariance are propagated through the process model using the estimates from the previous iteration.
+In the ``update'' step, the incoming measurement is used to correct the state prediction through a feedback term known as the Kalman gain.
+In the linear KF, this gain is analytically derived to minimize the trace of the a posteriori covariance matrix, and the corresponding covariance is then updated consistently with this optimal gain.

-While such a framework can guarantee the optimality of the state estimation for linear systems, it often leads to overconfident covariance estimation and less accurate state estimation when applied to nonlinear systems.
-The primary reason for such a phenomenon is the assumption that the Kalman gain minimizes the trace of the state covariance matrix, which is generally not guaranteed for systems with nonlinear measurement functions.
-In fact, as we will show later, the ``update" step can sometimes make the state estimation of the nonlinear system less accurate, so the assumption about the optimality of the ``update" step can be extremely harmful, as it makes the algorithm become overconfident in an inaccurate estimation.
+While this framework is the optimal linear state estimator for linear systems, applying it to nonlinear measurement functions often results in overconfident covariance estimates and degraded state accuracy.
+The fundamental issue is that the Kalman gain is computed as though it still minimizes the posterior covariance trace, even though this optimality no longer holds when the required moments are only approximated.
+As we will show later, the ``update'' step may even increase the estimation error in nonlinear systems.
+Consequently, the implicit assumption of optimality in the ``update'' step can be very harmful, because the filter becomes increasingly confident in estimates that are systematically biased or inaccurate.